tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   altogether.
 Warning: you layer coverage will decrease radically, as layer addition typically requires that snappyHexMesh is allowed to create low quality cells.
-- Increase *Min Twist* and/or decrease *Max Non-Ortho* values to force snappyHexMesh to create high quality cells (at the cost of worse snapping and decreased layer coverage).
+- Increase *Min Triangle Twist* and/or decrease *Max Non-Ortho* values to force snappyHexMesh to create high quality cells (at the cost of worse snapping and decreased layer coverage).